TD$\Delta$SCF: Time-Dependent Density Functional Theory with a Non-Aufbau Reference for near-degenerate states: Theory

 \subsection{TD$\Delta$SCF}

 Another, less explored route for treating near-degenerate electronic structures within a single-determinant framework is to use a non-Aufbau excited-state determinant, as in $\Delta$SCF, as the reference for a subsequent linear-response treatment.
-As illustrated in Fig.~\ref{fig:Illustration_some_method}(b), we introduce TD$\Delta$SCF as a new linear-response framework in which a non-Aufbau $\Delta$SCF determinant serves as the reference state for a subsequent TDDFT/TDA calculation.
+We introduce TD$\Delta$SCF as a new linear-response framework in which a non-Aufbau $\Delta$SCF determinant serves as the reference state for a subsequent TDDFT/TDA calculation.
 The key idea is to retain the standard linear-response structure of TDDFT while replacing the ground-state Kohn--Sham reference by an electronically promoted self-consistent determinant.
+A schematic comparison of TD$\Delta$SCF with SF-TDDFT is shown in Fig.~\ref{fig:Illustration_some_method}.

 The TDA equation retains the same algebraic form as Eq.~\eqref{eq:tda},

 but the matrix is now defined with respect to the $\Delta$SCF reference determinant $|\Phi_{\Delta\mathrm{SCF}}\rangle$:

 The corresponding states are expressed as